-Rseslib is a library of rough set and machine learning data structures and algorithms implemented in Java.
+Rseslib is a library of rough set and machine learning data structures, algorithms and tools implemented in Java.
 The library was started by Group of Logic at Faculty of Mathematics, Informatics and Mechanics, University of Warsaw.

 This web site introduces to the newest version of the library: Rseslib 3.
 The first version of the library was implemented in C++.
 Rseslib 2 was the first version implemented in Java and it stands for the core of RSES 2.x.
 Rseslib 3 was entirely redesigned and all the methods available in this version were implemented from scratch, 30+ people have already contributed to its source code and it is still developing.